 DMX – Legendary Hip Hop Artist

-And most recently we have chart-topping rapper, DMX, who was born Earl Simmons and passed away in April 2021 at age 50.
-He was survived by 15 children, from nine different women.
+And most recently, we have chart-topping rapper DMX, who was born Earl Simmons and passed away in April 2021 at age 50.
+He was survived by 15 children from nine different women.

 DMX, who died intestate, left behind a potentially insolvent estate.
 However, multiple members of his family have petitioned the court seeking to become administrators of his estate.
-This is because whoever is appointed as administrator will have control over the rap legend’s royalties and licensing opportunities, which is estimated at around $17.7 million.
+This is because whoever is appointed as administrator will have control over the rap legend’s royalties and licensing opportunities, which are estimated at around $17.7 million.

 With so much money at stake and DMX passing without making a Will, this means that his loved ones will likely be battling it out in court for years to come.
-And there is a likelihood that DMX’s fiancée, Desiree Lindstrom, who was with him for seven years and mother of his 15th child; will not inherit from his estate.
+And there is a likelihood that DMX’s fiancée, Desiree Lindstrom, who was with him for seven years and mother of his 15th child, will not inherit from his estate.

 While the above cases are certainly tragic, the lack of estate planning is all too common among famous musicians—Michael Jackson, Kurt Cobain, and Amy Winehouse (just to name a few), all died without a Will.
 More recently, the legendary “Queen of Soul,” Aretha Franklin, who died in 2018, left behind four different handwritten wills, and more than three years after her death, her four adult sons are still in court over her estate.

-Unfortunately, death is no respecter of persons, therefore without any planning in place, your loved ones are at risk of enduring a costly, possibly conflict-filled, and in all cases, unnecessary legal process resulting in the loss of wealth and assets.
+Unfortunately, death is no respecter of persons, therefore, without any planning in place, your loved ones are at risk of enduring a costly, possibly conflict-filled, and in all cases, unnecessary legal process resulting in the loss of wealth and assets.

 Furthermore, estate planning does not exclusively apply to the rich and famous.
 Cultural icon Prince died intestate, which meant that he didn’t have a say in even the basic decision of who should inherit his estate or be his executor.
 Even in a much less valuable and complicated estate, those decisions are crucial.
 Often, what the deceased would have wanted differs greatly from the intestacy rules and/or what happens once the courts take control.

-So the takeaway from Jennens’ estate and the high profile celebrities who died intestate (or never updated their Will) is that if you don’t leave an up to date Will, you might just leave chaos and confusion instead.
+So the takeaway from Jennens’ estate and the high-profile celebrities who died intestate (or never updated their Will) is that if you don’t leave an up-to-date Will, you might just leave chaos and confusion instead.